Grade Level

 In the first part of this lesson, students will explore different forms of energy and discuss how energy can be transformed.
 In the second part, they will apply their understanding as they build their own circuits using solar panels, motors, lights, and switches.
 Ideal for 5th grade, but applicable for grades 4-12.
 Equipment required; materials list included.

-Classroom Kit Lending Library for Renewable Energy Experiments
+Cover Image for Classroom Kit Lending Library for Renewable Energy Experiments

 Source: Center for the Advancement of Sustainable Energy (CASE)